truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/createPoolScale.md

 {{< /hint >}}
 {{< /expand >}}
 {{< expand "Mirror" >}}
-A **Mirror** VDEV stores on both disks, data is identical in each disk.
+A **Mirror** VDEV stores on both disks, and data is identical on each disk.
-A mirror VDEV requires at least two disks, has the most redundancy, and the least capacity.
+A mirror VDEV requires at least two disks.
+It has the most redundancy and the least capacity.
 {{< /expand >}}
 {{< expand "RAIDZ1" >}}
 A **RAIDZ1** uses one disk for parity while all other disks store data.